RehamAliSalahElDin/RehamAliSalahELDin/README.md

 ## 🌐 Connect With Me

 - 💼 LinkedIn: https://linkedin.com/in/reham-ali-salah-a69691330
-- 📧 Email: rehamalisalah@gmail.com

 ---

 ## ✨ Goals

-- 🚀 Land a strong internship in **Data / AI / Embedded Systems**
+- 🚀 Land a strong internship in **Data / AI / Embedded Systems / Full Stack**
 - 📚 Keep building real-world impactful projects
 - 💪 Become a top-tier engineer with a strong technical profile